OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 #### Static Analysis

 Identify all external endpoints (backend APIs, third-party web services), the app communicates with and ensure that all those communication channels are encrypted.

--- ToDo How can communication be established on Android?
+Look for HTTP or other URL schemas the app might be using.

 #### Dynamic Analysis